Art and kindness alive and well at OMS - The Oxford Eagle

 Art and kindness alive and well at OMS

 So much for the idea that young people live with their heads and hearts buried in their phones.
-When Mrs. Katrina Harris’ 8 th grade ceramic class was asked if they would be willing to help the Pantry, they said yes.
-Specifically, the request was for bowls- soup bowls for next winter’s Empty Bowls event.
+When Katrina Harris’ 8th grade ceramic class was asked if they would be willing to help the Pantry, they said yes.
+Specifically, the request was for bowls – soup bowls for next winter’s Empty Bowls event.

 The event is the Pantry’s only big fundraiser, and its proceeds are a major part of the Pantry community resources.
 Area restaurants donate their signature soups, and a ticket to Empty Bowls includes soup, bread, water, and a bowl!